PersonifyJS/personify.js/README.md

 At least one set of OAuth credentials from both Twitter and IBM Bluemix are required to use the services Personify.js leverages for you.

-#### P.userPersonify( userName , callback )
+#### P.userPersonify( params , callback )

-userName - Type: `String`
+var params = {
+  screen_name: 'userName'
+}

-Required.
-Represents a Twitter handle.
-Optionally you can include an '@' before the username.
+params with screen_name is required. userName represents a Twitter handle.
+Optionally you can include an '@' before userName.

 See [here](https://dev.twitter.com/rest/reference/get/statuses/user_timeline) for more information on optional parameters.